One of the trickiest aspects of homeownership is unloading an existing property while acquiring a replacement.

 - Must be owner-occupied or vacant (no tenants)

 - Knock must value home at $150k or higher (or combined value of old/new homes must be at least $350,000-$400,000)

-So both homes must be in those markets in order to qualify.
+It should be noted that both homes must be in those markets in order to qualify.
 Additionally, the property cannot be in an age-restricted community, nor can it be a distressed sale or bank-owned.